-We have audited the financial statements of Oregon International Port of Coos Bay (the Port) which comprise the balance sheet as of June 30, 2022, and the related statements of revenue, expenses, and changes in net position and cash flows for the year then ended, and the related notes to the financial statements, which collectively comprise the Port's basic financial statements as listed in the table of contents.
+We have audited the financial statements of Oregon International Port of Coos Bay (the Port) which comprise the balance sheet as of June 30, 2023, and the related statements of revenue, expenses, and changes in net position and cash flows for the year then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the Port as of June 30, 2022, and the respective changes in financial position and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Port as of June 30, 2023 and the changes in its net position and its cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.